 To Hell and Back: One of Doom's great victories was the rescue of his mother's soul from Mephisto's realm.
 Where is she now?
 Doom... sees no need to tell you.

 Ultimate Evil: "Reads trope laconic" Doom is somewhat less example of this trope.
 Obviously everyone knows what I look like.
-What nobody ever sees is my face has been left so scared that writers never show what it looks like.
+What nobody ever sees is my face has been left so scared that writers never show what it looks like, even in the rare moments when I'm without my armor.
 In older days they would switch back and forth between depicting it as this or only a few scars before current rectons have stated that Doom's face was only given minor scars by the explosion and major scars from donning my mask.

 Unreliable Narrator: In the Books of Doom story, due to it being one of my many Doombots.
 For some reason, I myself have been accused of being this.
 None of the accusers ever do so a second time.